Hassanalihazaraa/CoronaVirus-tracker/README.md

-# Preparing for the Work-shop
+# Demo project for spring Boot